Sanketarali/Mobile-Number-Info/README.md

 # Mobile-Number-Info
-A Python library to fetch service provider, location, and time zone information of a mobile number.
+A Python library to fetch service provider, country, and time zone information of a mobile number.

 # Installation
 To install the library, use pip: